-To download the data, set a time range by pressing on the timestamps and manually changing them to the desired dates, alternatively, pressing the calendar button for a visual representation.
+To download the data, choose from the time range options such as: past minute, past hour, past day and custom.
+In order to set a custom time range press on the timestamps and manually changing them to the desired dates, alternatively, pressing the calendar button for a visual representation.
 Clicking the Download button will download the csv file with the data for the selected dates.
-The format of the csv files will depend on the query, refer to Table 6, "Log file format".
+The format of the csv files will depend on the query, refer to Table 6, "Log File Format".